Bioengineering

 The bioengineering major combines life science, physical science, mathematics and engineering principles to define and solve problems in biology, medicine and health care.
 The bioengineering major also translates medical assessment practices—such as using direct observation and immediate feedback in tandem with more traditional tests and projects—to better unify classroom experiences and clinical experiences.

 Faculty within the department are organized into communities of practice, which help them to learn new teaching techniques.
-As you progress through the general bioengineering curriculum, you will develop competencies in math, statistics, and computation, applied engineering techniques, and specialized areas of study associated with your specific bioengineering track.
+As you progress through the general bioengineering curriculum, you will develop competencies in math, statistics, and computation, applied engineering techniques, and specialized areas of study associated with your specific bioengineering technical interests.
 Bioengineers interested in the growing fields of artificial intelligence, machine learning and biomedical image computing may benefit from a minor in CS.
 The bioengineering curriculum will prepare you for top industry jobs, and elite graduate and professional schools.

 Minor in Computer Science